monsoons-blog/blog/theotherkhanblog/content/notes/guide.md

  **Overview**

-Originating in 7th century Arabia, this form of shairi has historically focused on matters of love (spiritual or worldy), with a particular emphasis on separation and reunification with the beloved.
+Originating in 7th century Arabia, this form of shayari has historically focused on matters of love (spiritual or worldy), with a particular emphasis on separation and reunification with the beloved.
 While the technical constraints are strict, ghazals do not need to have a single topic running through the poem.
 Rather, they emphasize a tone or a mood more than any narrative continuity.
 Often abstract, ghazals employ contradictions, opposites and multiplicities of meaning.

 Common themes portrayed in Urdu ghazals: